The Erasmus+ programme

 This is the only way an Erasmus+ project can receive the approval and support of the entire school community necessary to complete it.

-Link financing requests to real needs
+Link financing requests to your school needs

 Such needs must be expressed in a document known as the European Development Plan (EDP).